CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return {'message': 'Hello World!'}
 ```

 Here you have an endpoint per database action.
 They are simple wrappers around the database functions that you defined above.
-In a real app, these views might be more complicated and contain extra logic.
+In a real app, these routes might be more complicated and contain extra logic.

 Open up the [auto generated docs](http://127.0.0.1:8000/docs) in your browser, you should see these news endpoints listed.
 You can also interact with them.
 Try creating a few places using the "Post /places/" endpoint.
 Once that is done, use the "Get /places/" endpoint to retrieve them.